linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Markets, Analysis, and Strategies Processed.md

 Because of the different cash flow patterns, it is not appropriate to use the same interest rate to discount all cash flows.
 Instead, each cash flow should be discounted at a unique interest rate that is appropriate for the time period in which the cash flow will be received.
 But what should be the interest rate for each period?

 The correct way to think about bonds A and B is not as bonds but as packages of cash flows.
 More specifically, they are packages of zero-coupon instruments.
 Thus, the interest earned is the difference between the maturity value and the price paid.
-For example, bond A can be viewed as 10 zero-coupon instruments: one with a maturity value of  $6 \text{ maturing six months from now, a second with a maturity value of }$ 6 maturing one year from now, a third with a maturity value of \$6 maturing 1.5 years from now, and so on.
+For example, bond A can be viewed as 10 zero-coupon instruments: one with a maturity value of  $6 \text{ maturingsixmonthsfromnow,a secondwitha maturityvalueof }$ 6 maturing one year from now, a third with a maturity value of \$6 maturing 1.5 years from now, and so on.
 The final zero-coupon instrument matures ten 6-month periods from now and has a maturity value of \$106.
 Similarly, bond B can be viewed as 10 zero-coupon instruments with maturity values of \$1.50 for the first nine 6-month periods and \$101.50 for the last 6-month period.
 Obviously, in the case of each coupon bond (A or B), the value or price of the bond is equal to the total value of its component zero-coupon instruments.

 In general, any bond can be viewed as a package of zero-coupon instruments.
 That is, each zero-coupon instrument in the package has a maturity equal to its coupon payment date or, in the case of the principal, the